This week marks the 100th anniversary of the National Park Service. We are celebrating this milestone with a gallery of images that you can see here.

 Capulin Volcano National Monument has watched over the surrounding plains for millennia.
 It has stood like a sentinel over the West’s cattle boom and the trains headed for the Mexican-American war.

 Nestled in the northeast corner of New Mexico, Capulin protrudes from the flat expanse, an anthill of giant proportions.
 A bowl-shaped crater tops the steep, conical hill.
-From its perch at the eastern edge of the Great Plains, it commands a clear view of New Mexico, Colorado, and Oklahoma.
+From its perch at the western edge of the Great Plains, it commands a clear view of New Mexico, Colorado, and Oklahoma.

 Capulin last erupted roughly 56,000 to 62,000 years ago.
 The volcano sits near the center of the Raton-Clayton field, a cluster of smaller volcanoes spread across 7,500 square miles (roughly 19,400 square kilometers).
 The oldest of these date back about 9 million years, while the youngest emerged roughly 45,000 years ago.